Airfield Defence Guards: Iraq

 As part of Operation Catalyst, ADGs provided force protection to the RAAF air traffic control detachment at Baghdad International Airport, during 2003–04.
 Thirteen ADGs from 2AFDS deployed to Baghdad with Security Detachment (SECDET) 13, the Australian combat team providing security for the Australian Embassy and close protection for officials.
 The ADGs were integrated within the infantry component of SECDET 13, drawn from the 7th Battalion, Royal Australian Regiment (7RAR).
-The Commanding Officer 7RAR, Lieutenant Colonel Shane Gabriel, commenced his military career as an RAAF GRDEFO, serving with 2AFDS and as Base Ground Defence Officer, RAAF Base Tindal; he has also served with the RAF Regiment.
+The Commanding Officer 7RAR, Lieutenant Colonel Shane Gabriel, commenced his military career as an RAAF GRDEFO, serving with 2AFDS and as Base Ground Defence Officer, RAAF Base Tindal; he had also served with the RAF Regiment.

 Afghanistan

+Tarin Kowt

+A squadron minus contingent of members from both no. 1 and 2 Airfield Defence Squadrons took responsibility of the ground defence for Multinational base Tarin Kowt from October 2012, consisting of rotation 1&2 Australian Security Force.
+Their role consisted of providing force protection, ground defence patrols in the close defence area and providing security for entry control.

+Additionally, they were responsible for counterattack, counter penetration during instances of base attack or receiving indirect fire, as part of their quick reaction force (QRF) responsibilities.
+The second rotation continued until the base was downscaled and eventually handed over to the Afghan National Army (ANA) in late 2014.

+Kandahar

 The RAAF Control and Reporting Centre, based at Kandahar airport, included an embedded ground defence element which provided specialist force protection advice.
 This deployment formed part of Operation Slipper, the ADF contribution to the International Security Assistance Force (ISAF).
 ADGs continue to be deployed to the Middle East Area of Operations (MEAO) in small numbers to provide specialist support to operations.